ct-clmsn/miniaturist/README.md

 * lda - the sequential implementation
 * parlda - the parallel implementation
-* distparlda - the parallel, distributed memory implementation
+* distparlda - the parallel, distributed implementation
-* A plugin for the Phylanx distributed array toolkit
+* distparldahdfs - parallel, distributed implementation for Hadoop Clouds (HDFS)

 The following tools are provided: